libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/search/en.md

 For some filters, it's faster to enter the value using the keyboard instead of selecting one of the listed search suggestions.

-- Example: To quickly filter for resources translated from Spanish, type `originalLanguage:spa` and press Enter.
+- Example: To quickly filter for resources in Spanish, type `language:spa` and press Enter.

 ### Empty filters -- required a specific property to be present